Thomasjkeel/jsmetrics/README.rst

 - time period,
 - time unit (i.e. day, month, DJF),
 - latitude/longitude resolution,
-- latitude/longitude region (where possible),
+- region (where possible),
 - pressure level height.

-All of these can be handled user-side.
+All can be handled user-side.

 ..
         ALSO all algorithms have been broken down into various components and these components are not coupled to a given methodology.